 The instructions for use shall contain:

-on top in bold fonts of largest used size the text: “Only to be implanted in an appropriate medical environment by appropriately trained medical doctors who are qualified or accredited in accordance with national law.”;
+on top in bold fonts of largest used size in the instructions of use the text: “Only to be implanted in an appropriate medical environment by appropriately trained medical doctors who are qualified or accredited in accordance with national law.”;

-a clear indication that devices shall not be used in persons who are less than 18 years old;
+a clear indication that devices are not to be used in persons who are less than 18 years old;

-the recommendation for the user to consider any previous procedures, accidents, conditions, medications or other simultaneous treatments of the consumer that may affect the procedure (e.g. skin diseases, traumas and auto-immune diseases);
+the recommendation for the user to consider any previous procedures, accidents, conditions, medications or other simultaneous treatments of the consumer that may affect the procedure (for example skin diseases, traumas and auto-immune diseases);

-the instruction for the user to consider any specific risks that may be applicable to activities of the consumer (e.g. profession, sports or other activities regularly performed by the consumer);
+the instruction for the user to consider any specific risks that may be applicable to activities of the consumer (for example profession, sports or other activities regularly performed by the consumer);

 a comprehensive list of contra-indications.
-This list shall at least contain keloid scars;
+This list shall include keloid scars;

 the overall qualitative and quantitative composition of the product;

-the recommendation for the user of a post-administration monitoring time in order to identify any potential undesirable side-effects;
+the recommendation for the user on a post-administration monitoring time in order to identify any potential undesirable side-effects;

-an indication about the appropriate time interval between treatments, where applicable;
+an indication of the appropriate time interval between treatments, where applicable;

-a recommendation to provide the consumer with a copy of the annex required by the Section 6.2.
+a requirement for the user to provide the consumer with a copy of the annex provided for in Section 6.2 before the consumer is treated with the device.

-The instructions for use shall contain an annex, written in a language commonly understood by lay persons and easy to be handed over to all the consumers.
-The document shall contain:
+The instructions for use shall contain an annex, written in a language commonly understood by lay persons and in the form that is easy to be handed over to all the consumers.
+The annex shall contain:

-information listed in points (a) to (e) of Section 12.1 of the Annex I;
+information listed in Section 12.1, points (a) to (e), of Annex I;

-all residual risks and potential side-effects listed, including those commonly related to surgery such as bleeding, potential drug interactions and the risks associated with anaesthesia, in a clear way;
+a list of all residual risks and potential side-effects, including those commonly related to surgery such as bleeding, potential drug interactions and the risks associated with anaesthesia, in a clear way;

 information on how to report undesirable side-effects, information on device removal, information on when to contact a healthcare professional;

-volume and size of the device;
+details on volume and size of the device;

-the statement “The users received appropriate training on the conditions to safely use the device”, where relevant.
+the statement “The users received appropriate training on how to safely use the device.”, where relevant.

 ANNEX IV